bruce30709/homebridge-switchbot-ble/README.md

 - Momentary switches
 - Devices that should only receive a trigger, not maintain state

-## 🌉 Child Bridge Support
+## Child Bridge Support

 For best performance, use the platform version with Child Bridge.
 This provides:

-1. **Better Stability**: Isolated process for Bluetooth operations
+1. Better Stability: Isolated process for Bluetooth operations
-2. **Reduced Interference**: Separates BLE operations from other plugins
+2. Reduced Interference: Separates BLE operations from other plugins
-3. **Independent Restart**: Can restart without affecting other accessories
+3. Independent Restart: Can restart without affecting other accessories

 To enable Child Bridge, use the platform configuration with the `_bridge` parameter.

 See the [Child Bridge Guide](FIX-CHILD-BRIDGE-GUIDE.md) for detailed setup instructions.

-## 🔧 Troubleshooting
+## Troubleshooting

 ### Devices Not Responding

-1. Ensure your device is within Bluetooth range (usually 10-15 meters)
+1. Make sure your device is within Bluetooth range (usually 10-15 meters)
 2. Verify the device ID (MAC address) is correct
 3. Check that Bluetooth is enabled on your Homebridge server
 4. Try restarting Homebridge using the included script